survival-totallife/total-life-daily/API_DOCUMENTATION.md

-# Wellness Chatbot API Documentation
+# Total Life Daily API Documentation

-This document provides everything needed to integrate the Wellness Chatbot backend into your frontend application.
+This document provides everything needed to integrate the Total Life Daily backend into your frontend application.

 ---